VenkataSakethDakuri/Hackathons/Acharya/README.md

     -   The system doesn't rely on a fixed number of agents.
 It uses a **Factory Pattern** where agents are dynamically instantiated at runtime based on the number of subtopics generated.
     -   We use a `count` variable and loop index to strictly assign unique names (e.g., `web_page_content_function_agent_1`) to each dynamically created agent.
 This prevents state collisions in the parallel execution environment.

+3.  **Retry Mechanism**:
+    -   **Podcast Agent**: Implements exponential backoff with 3 retry attempts for TTS generation to handle API disconnects and 503 errors.
+    -   **Image Agent**: Uses multi-source fallback (tries up to 5 different images) with 3 retries per source to ensure reliable image downloads.

-3.  **Rate Limiting Strategy**:
+4.  **Rate Limiting Strategy**:
-    -   To respect API quotas when spinning up 10+ concurrent agents, we intentionally introduce `asyncio.sleep(60)` delays between major pipeline stages.
+    -   To respect API quotas when spinning up 10+ concurrent agents, we intentionally introduce `asyncio.sleep(30)` delays between major pipeline stages.
 This ensures the system remains stable and does not trigger `429 Too Many Requests` errors.

 ## 🚀 How to Run